crashoverride777/swifty-ads/README.md

 ### Add SwiftyAds.plist

-Download the [template](Resources/SwiftyAdsPlistTemplate.zip) plist and add it to your projects main bundle.
-Than enter your required ad unit ids and set the isTaggedForUnderAgeOfConsent flag.
-All entries all optional.
+Download the [template](Sources/Resources//Templates/SwiftyAds.plist) plist and add it to your projects main bundle and fill in the required values.
+All entries all optional and can be removed if not required.

 - bannerAdUnitId (String)
 - interstitialAdUnitId (String)